socialfoundations/lawma/README.md

 Our reasons to study legal classification tasks are both technical and substantive.
 From a technical machine learning perspective, these tasks provide highly non-trivial classification problems where even the best models leave much room for improvement.
 From a substantive legal perspective, efficient solutions to such classification problems have rich and important applications in legal research.

 You can find these legal classification tasks in [`ricdomolm/lawma-tasks`](https://huggingface.co/datasets/ricdomolm/lawma-tasks).
-For example, the following retrieves the train split of the `sc_issuearea` task:
+For example, the following retrieves the train split of the `sc_issuearea` task as a `pandas.DataFrame`:

 ```python
 import pandas